mcosovic/JuliaGrid.jl/docs/src/examples/observability.md

 # [Observability Analysis](@id ObservabilityAnalysisExamples)
 In this example, we analyze a 6-bus power system, shown in Figure 1, monitored by four power meters.
-The objective is to perform an observability analysis to identify observable islands and restore observability.
+The initial objective is to conduct an observability analysis to identify observable islands and restore observability.
+Later, we examine optimal PMU placement to ensure system observability using only phasor measurements.
 ```@raw html
 <div style="text-align: center;">
     <img src="../../assets/obs6bus.svg" width="400"/>